saucelabs/sauce-docs/docs/error-reporting/language-integrations/python.md

 - endpoint  - Required.
 Example: https://yourcompany.sp.backtrace.io:6098 or https://submit.backtrace.io/{universe}/{token}/json.
 Sets the HTTP/HTTPS endpoint that error reports will be sent to.
 If submit.backtrace.io url is provided, the token argument is not required. token  -  Required only if endpoint is not set to submit.backtrace.io.
 Example: 51cc8e69c5b62fa8c72dc963e730f1e8eacbd243aeafc35d08d05ded9a024121  Sets the token that will be used for authentication when sending an error report.
 - attributes  - Dictionary that contains additional attributes to be sent along with every error report.
-These can be overridden on an individual report with report.set_attribute  Example: { 'application': "ApplicationName", 'serverId': "foo" }.
+These can be overridden on an individual report with `report.set_attribute`  Example: `{ 'application': "ApplicationName", 'serverId': "foo" }`.
 Attributes values should be set to a primitive value such as boolean, integer or string.
 - attachments - A list of file paths that will be sent with each report.
 - ignore_ssl_certificate - Defaults to False.
 If True, ssl verification will be ignored during HTTP submission.
 - timeout  - Defaults to 4.
 Maximum amount of seconds to wait for error report processing and sending before concluding it failed.